Jitesh117/jitesh117.github.io/content/blog/how-I-built-the-brainrotLang-interpreter.md

 ## Up Next

 We now have a working, chaotic brainrot programming language, but we still have to build the compiler and the LSP.
-Next up in this series, I'll write about how the compiler and the LSP of this language works!
+Next up in this trilogy, I'll write about how the compiler and the LSP of this language works!
+Don't worry, unlike other trilogies, this won't suck lol.

 Stay unbothered, moisturized, happy, in your lane, focused and keep flourishing!